ZoeyZheng0/ZoeyZheng0.github.io/_pages/personal.md

 {% include base_path %}

 - My Chinese name is Wanrong (莞蓉).
-The first character Wan (莞) means smiles and the second character Rong (蓉) means flowers.
+The first character, Wan (莞), signifies smiles, while the second character, Rong (蓉), represents flowers.

-- You can also call me Zoey.
-This name reminds me of a smart and nimble girl, which is pretty like me, so I took it as my English name.
+- You're also welcome to call me Zoey.
+I chose this name because it reminds me of a smart and nimble girl, which I like to think fits me well.

-- I enjoy watching movies and animes during holidays.
-Movies are always my best friends since I was a kid.
-I have watched over 1000 movies.
+- During holidays, I love to watch movies and anime.
+Movies have been my steadfast companions since I was a child; I've watched over 1,000 of them.

 - My favorite films are:
     - The Fight Club